dmotz/trystero/README.md

 ```

 The first argument is a configuration object that requires an `appId`.
 This
-should be a completely unique identifier for your app (for the torrent
+should be a completely unique identifier for your app (for the torrent and IPFS
-strategy) or your Firebase project ID if you're using Firebase.
+strategies) or your Firebase project ID if you're using Firebase.
 The second
 argument is the room name.

 > Why rooms?
 Browsers can only handle a limited amount of WebRTC connections at